samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 If interested, [you can find the final code developed in this part in this GitHub repository](https://github.com/auth0-blog/vue-js-lambda-part-2).

+{% include tweet_quote.html quote_text="Learn how to deploy Express APIs to AWS Lambda and to deploy @vuejs apps to AWS S3 for production-ready apps." %}

 ## Before Starting

 Before you can start following the instructions presented in this article, you will need to make sure you have a version of the app running on your local machine.
 If you already followed [the instructions described in the previous article](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-1/) and already have the app running locally, you can jump this section.
 Otherwise, you can opt to ignore the previous article and take the shortcut described in the following subsections.